Sean Parnell: Conor Lamb Fails to Denounce Anarchists Destroying Nation

-Sean Parnell, a combat veteran and a Republican candidate for Pennsylvania’s eighth congressional district, slammed Rep. Conor Lamb (D-PA) on Tuesday for failing to denounce the violent rioters “destroying our nation.”
+Sean Parnell, a combat veteran and a Republican candidate for Pennsylvania’s 17th congressional district, slammed Rep. Conor Lamb (D-PA) on Tuesday for failing to denounce the violent rioters “destroying our nation.”

 Rep. Conor Lamb, a swing district Democrat, said that President Donald Trump has failed to preserve “law and order.”